What Is A Digital Marketing Plan? Align Digitalisation To Your Pricing Models 🤖

 The Impact of a Digital Marketing Plan Pricing for Online Businesses

 The best online pricing strategies in today’s digital world are far from traditional finance-driven, fixed pricing strategies – like cost-plus or margin-based pricing.
 It’s also no longer acceptable to review prices annually.
-The best companies are monitoring their prices daily – and even several times a day if appropriate (this is not applicable to all businesses.)
+The best companies are monitoring their prices daily – and even several times a day if appropriate (this does not apply to all businesses.)

 Dynamic Pricing as part of a Digital Marketing Plan